Website Yolo County Court Appointed Special Advocates (CASA)

 - Health Care Stipend $3250 annually

-- Bachelor’s degree or higher and 2 years’ experience in social services and/or volunteer coordination required; Master’s degree preferred.
+- Bachelor’s degree and 1 year experience in social services and/or volunteer coordination required; Master’s degree and 2-3 years' experience preferred.

 - Excellent oral and written communication and interviewing skills.
 Bi-lingual Spanish/English preferred.